4K Guide

 Dismiss the message and click "OK" to save the changes.

-Re-open the source Properties and check for the extra options in the Resolution drop-down.
+Re-open the source Properties, and check the Resolution drop-down for the new options.

 Be sure 'Allow hardware acceleration' is ticked, and give it a go!